 1. Go to siteground.com and click sign up.

 2. Choose a plan that is suitable for you.
 For beginners, I would recommend going with StartUp or GrowBig plan.
 If your budget is flexible, you can go with GrowBig plan that offers features like inbuilt caching, free backup restores and free website transfer.

 3. Add the domain that you have already bought.

 Once you have made the payment, your hosting plan is ready to use.

 Also, Siteground has a great support team available via chat, phone or tickets to guide you in setting up your hosting account and your blog.

 The next step is to change the nameservers in your DNS (Domain Name System) according to Siteground hosting.
-You will need to login to your domain provider (GoDaddy in this case) and make the changes in the DNS section to do this.
+You will need to login to your domain provider (Namecheap in this case) and make the changes in the DNS section to do this.